RTXteam/kgx-storage/README.md

 **Components:**
 - **Nginx**: Handles incoming HTTPS connections on port 443, performs SSL/TLS termination (decryption), and forwards requests to the Flask application on localhost:5000.
 This separation allows Nginx to efficiently handle connection management, static file serving, and SSL processing while Flask focuses on application logic.
 - **Flask/Gunicorn**: Flask provides the web application framework for routing and S3 integration.
+The application implements clean URL routing where directory paths are embedded directly in the URL structure (e.g., `/releases/alliance/latest/`) rather than using query parameters.
+Route ordering ensures specific endpoints (`/view/`, `/download/`, `/docs/`, `/public/`) are matched before the catch-all directory browsing route.
 Gunicorn serves as the WSGI (Web Server Gateway Interface) server that runs multiple Flask worker processes for concurrent request handling.
 Gunicorn is production-grade and more robust than Flask's development server.
 - **S3**: Amazon S3 bucket (`translator-ingests`) stores the KGX output files.
 Files are accessed via presigned URLs with 1-hour expiration, which provide temporary authenticated access without exposing permanent credentials.
 - **IAM Role**: EC2 instance-attached IAM role provides credentials for S3 API calls via the instance metadata service (http://169.254.169.254).
 This eliminates the need for hardcoded credentials and follows AWS security best practices.